singapaul/26PairsTS/README.md

 # to do

-1) Create profile page
-1) global loading state
-2) rename the playedTodayModal
-5) integrate tooltip & countdown onto homescreen

-7) play around with suspense, maybe on the cards?
-8) refactor all slices with the the typedSelector
+1) refactor all slices with the the typedSelector
-9) close modals on route change!
+2) close modals on route change
-11) probably need to refactor the historic facts section to make sure it caters for all game modes
+3) probably need to refactor the historic facts section to make sure it caters for all game modes

 # future work